SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/werewolf_2.md

 ##### Solo Monster

-**Effect:** The werewolf takes up to two turns each round.
+**Solo Turns:** The werewolf takes up to two turns each round.
 They can’t take turns consecutively.

-**Effect:** At the end of their turn, the werewolf can take 5 damage to end one save ends effect affecting them.
+**End Effect:** At the end of their turn, the werewolf can take 5 damage to end one save ends effect affecting them.
 This damage can’t be reduced in any way.

 ##### Shapeshifter